 You can prevent any impact on your auto insurance by providing proof that you were not at fault for the accident.
 This proof may include:

-To avoid having a car accident negatively impact your auto insurance, our Boston car accident lawyers may be able to help.
+To avoid having a car accident negatively impact your auto insurance, our car accident lawyers in Boston may be able to help.

 After you have been injured in an accident caused by a negligent driver, you will generally speak with a car accident lawyer who can help you file a car accident claim with the other driver’s insurance.
 Through this claim, you can pursue compensation for medical expenses, lost wages, property damage, and pain and suffering.